Practical steps to use when resolving conflicts

 - Free from addictions

-- Addressing Conflict
+- Addressing Conflict with truth and love

-- Not critical or Judgmental
+- Not critical or Judgemental

 - Not jealous

 - Forgive those who have wronged you in the past